magnet-tn/dwa15-fall2016-notes/03_Laravel/09_Routes.md

 Route::get('/books/show/{title?}', function($title = '') {

     if($title == '') {
-        return 'Your request did not include a title.'
+        return 'Your request did not include a title.';
     }

 	return 'Results for the book: '.$title;